 - Too many Iowans are one accident or one medical malady away from bankruptcy or insurmountable debt.
 Admiral Franken supports a public healthcare option to lower costs and cover everyone.
 Healthcare is a fundamental right that every Iowan deserves, as a US Senator, Mike Franken will work to make healthcare accessible for all and fight to lower prescription drug costs for seniors.

-If the Supreme Court moves forward with overturning Roe, it follows a clear and consistent Republican effort to end the right to abortions.
+With the overturning of Roe, there is a clear and consistent Republican effort to end the right to abortions.
 We must elect leaders who will unwaveringly commit to codifying Roe and to upholding the fundamental right for women to make their own health care decisions.
 If elected, I will make codifying Roe a top priority if it remains undone in 2022.
-If Roe is officially overturned, over 26 states are positioned to ban abortion – taking away health care for millions of people.
+With the overturning of Roe, over 26 states are positioned to ban abortion – taking away health care for millions of people.
 Iowa could be one of those states by 2024.
 It is more urgent than ever to work to defeat Chuck Grassley, who has consistently, shamefully, and dishonestly voted to take away abortion rights.
 Not only do I pledge to codify Roe, I believe this is a gloves off, bare-fisted moment in history, necessitating that the filibuster must go, as well.
 Minority rule has become a barrier to progress and we are in a fight for our lives, our rights, and our Democracy.